taoky/DCE-archived/README.md

-This lab uses the "HDL Design using Vivado" labs material (verilog version) in Xilinx University Program.
+This lab uses the "HDL Design using Vivado" labs material (Verilog version) in Xilinx University Program.

 Lab reports are removed for privacy.